adil-java/HomeFit/README.md

-# 🚀 E-Commerce Platform - Local Setup Guide
+# 🚀 HomeFitAR - Local Setup Guide

 Complete guide to get the entire E-Commerce platform running on your local machine in under 10 minutes!